CMSgov/qpp-measures-data/README.md

 measures data as an NPM module.
 It currently hosts all Improvement Activity and Advancing Care Information measures, as well as a fraction of Quality measures.

+This is the alpha v2 source of truth for measures data, building off of the existing v1 measures data available on [qpp.cms.gov/api](qpp.cms.gov/api).
+The transition to using qpp-measures-data as a source of truth is ongoing and this data may be subject to modifications.

 ## How to Use qpp-measures-data

 Measures data can be accessed by installing the `qpp-measures-data` NPM repository.